rem2718/paws-stripes/README.md

 ## THANK YOU!

-Hope you enjoy this simple website app :)
+Hope you enjoy this simple web app :)

 If you face any problems please contact me